pulraj/git_try/README.md

 # GIT HUB

-This Repository is made to learn all features of GITHUB, Import Changes in Visual Code Studio and more.
+This Repository is made to learn all the new features of GITHUB, Import Changes in Visual Code Studio and more.